Variable Selection Using Relative Importance Rankings: Benchmark Variable Selection Methods

 \section{Benchmark Variable Selection Methods}

-This section reviews variable selection methods that serve as primary benchmarks for our proposed method.
+This section reviews variable selection methods based on linear models that serve as primary benchmarks for our proposed method.
 We begin with two classic wrapper methods: best subset and forward stepwise selection.
 We then review the lasso, the most prominent embedded method, and its variant relaxed lasso.
 Finally, we describe Sure Independence Screening (SIS), a simple yet widely used filter method.

 We consider the standard linear model, where the response vector $y\in\mathbb{R}^n$ is modeled using a predictor matrix $X\in\mathbb{R}^{n\times p}$, true coefficients $\beta_0\in\mathbb{R}^p$ and noise $\epsilon\in\mathbb{R}^n$ that are independent $N(0,\sigma^2)$: